Quintar/c64_game_engine/README.md

 ### Build and Run

 1. Open the project in Visual Studio Code
-2. Edit the c64_game_engine.asm source file _(will change later to make it all more organised and customizeable)_
+2. Edit the game/fame_main.asm source file
 3. Compile and run the game.

 ## Contributing